 A departure from my typical DIY tutorials, here’s a step by step tech tutorial for taking old web galleries (created by Adobe PhotoShop 7 and similar versions of photoshop), which are now very out of date, and migrating them to a content management platform like WordPress where they can be adapted and modernized.

 In my early twenties, I got photoshop and went crazy.
 I never deleted photos, convinced myself they needed to be on the web, and uploaded countless images of my little farm to my old website using Adobe Web Galleries feature.
 This Photoshop feature neatly took a gallery of images and created thumbnails and browsable HTML galleries, which I’d then pepper with commentary or an early version of instructional tutorials when I had time.
-Fast forward 10 years and all of these photo galleries are hopelessly outdated, 1-per-page image galleries are like dinosaurs with today’s high-speed connections, and the search engines who once sent many visitors to these pages now refused to even index such sparse content.
+Fast forward 10 years and all of these photo galleries are hopelessly outdated, 1-per-page image galleries are like dinosaurs with today’s high-speed connections, and the search engines that once sent many visitors to these pages now refused to even index such sparse content.

 I lamented the loss of this content for years, until a request from a friend to help her save business-critical data stuck in a similar gallery prompted me to create a solution.
 Like putting together a puzzle, I found that I really enjoyed creating a way to process the 1000’s of individual files in such a way that the end result was modernized, high quality content, grouped and curated in such a way that the content was valuable to users, preferable to search engines, and finally, once again, monetizable.